ciberado/geekslides/demo/content.md

 Also, several persons can control the flow of the show **at the same time**: no more *next slide please*!

+> This slide in particular uses a little-known markdown syntax to control the
+> number of paragraphs generated in the html view: by adding two additional spaces
+> at the end of the line (`  `) a `<br>` element is generated there, providing
+> better control to the styling of the whole element.

 [](.figure-right)

 ## Remote control